rosenhouse/cf-filler/README.md

 ```

 ## Usage
 You'll need a "recipe" file that describes the variables to generate.
-The `recipe-cf-deployment.yml` in this repo has been tested with [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
+The `recipe-cf-deployment.yml` in this repo is a good place to start:

 ```bash
 cf-filler -dnsname my-env.example.com -recipe recipe-cf-deployment.yml > /tmp/vars.yml